 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
-Contact the nearest
+Contact a

 High Commission of Samoa or visit the

 Safety and security

 - Avoid going out alone at night or to isolated locations, including beaches.

 Civil unrest and political tension

 You could encounter demonstrations or protests in Samoa.
 Any large public gathering could turn violent and bystanders could be affected.

 - Avoid protests, demonstrations and other large public gatherings.

 - Keep an eye on the news and other sources for advice of possible unrest.
 Avoid affected areas.

 Dive companies and tour operators, including for adventure tours, fishing and offshore surfing charters, don't always meet Australian safety standards.